 For clinical trials a more comprehensive protocol will be required.
 Templates are available to help you develop you research study protocol.
-They are available at KHCC Portal.
+They are available at the KHCC portal at Portal Link.
 The protocol document should be version controlled.

 How Do I Create a Consent Document?